A lemony slow cooker chicken breast recipe topped with capers and fresh parsley

 Ingredients for Crockpot Chicken Piccata

-This easy Weight Watchers chicken breast recipe uses simple ingredients for a flavorful, low-point meal:
+This easy chicken breast recipe uses simple ingredients for a flavorful slow cooker dinner.

 -